abirizki/AI-Powered-Nutrition-Chatbot/README.md

 English | Bahasa Indonesia
 Overview
 NutriBot is an AI-powered chatbot designed to provide nutrition analysis and healthy drink recommendations.
 Built with Python and Streamlit, it leverages the USDA FoodData Central API for accurate food nutrient data and the Google Gemini API for natural language processing.
 The app features interactive Plotly charts, bilingual support (English/Indonesian), and chat history export, making it a robust tool for health enthusiasts.
 Deployed on Streamlit Cloud, NutriBot showcases modern AI engineering with a clean, user-friendly interface.
-🔗 Live Demo: https://[your-app-name].streamlit.app🔗 GitHub Repository: https://github.com/[username]/nutribot🔗 Figma UI Prototype: [Insert Figma URL]
+🔗 Live Demo:[(https://ai-powered-nutrition-chatbot-jhqvfstroroehcqvfjyz6a.streamlit.app/)🔗 GitHub Repository: (https://github.com/abirizki/AI-Powered-Nutrition-Chatbot)🔗
 Features

 Nutrition Analysis: Retrieves calorie, protein, fat, and carbohydrate data for foods using the USDA API.